Sonoma Wine Country for Food Lovers 2-Day Itinerary

 There’s a new destination for all things food over in Sebastopol, about 25 miles west of Petaluma on Highway 116.
 The Barlow is a commercial center with a concept: Connecting customers not only with quality products, but with the people who make them as well.

 Drop by Spirit Works Distillery for a tour showing how their handcrafted gin and whiskey goes “from grain to glass.”
-If wine’s more your taste, stop by MacPhail or Pax Wines, both of which have tasting rooms at the Barlow.
+If wine’s more your taste, check out the Pax Wines tasting room at the Barlow.
+And there are three choices at The Barlow for beer lovers: Woodfour Brewing, Crooked Goat Brewing, and Seismic Brewing Company.

 Farm to Fork